marticliment/UniGetUI/SECURITY.md

 ## Supported Versions

-Only the latest version of WingetUI will be supported.
+Only the latest version of UniGetUI will be supported.
 Older releases won't be supported or maintained

 ## Reporting a Vulnerability